atomic-coder/Feature-Engineering/README.md

 **Key observations**:
 - For this use case, I found that 2 layers with 64 and 32 nodes was sufficient to yield impressive accurcacy without any trade-off in efficiency for the image passed as a 1D array.
 - But as I increased the complexity of the neural network, the training time grew exponentially for the image passed as a 1D array compared to the engineered features.
-Moreover, the model trained with engineered features had a notable increase in it's accuracy with an increase in the complexity of the neural networrk.
+Moreover, the model trained with engineered features had a notable increase in it's accuracy with an increase in the complexity of the neural network.

 ### Model Evaluation and Improvement